Chen Hung-wen

-Chen Hung-wen (born 3 February 1986) is a Taiwanese professional baseball pitcher for the Rakuten Monkeys of the Chinese Professional Baseball League (CPBL).
-He has played in the CPBL for the Chinatrust Brothers and Fubon Guardians.
+Chen Hung-wen (born 3 February 1986) is a Taiwanese professional baseball pitcher who is a free agent.
+He has previously played in the Chinese Professional Baseball League (CPBL) for the Chinatrust Brothers, Fubon Guardians, and Rakuten Monkeys.

 Career

 Chicago Cubs

 Chen signed with the Chicago Cubs as an international free agent in 2007, signing for a $200,000 bonus.
 His professional career began in 2008 when he led the Daytona Cubs to the Florida State League finals.
 In 2009, Chen pitched to a 4.48 ERA with 98 strikeouts for the Double-A Tennessee Smokies.
 In 2010 for the Smokies and the Triple-A Iowa Cubs, Chen pitched to a cumulative 3.98 ERA with 96 strikeouts over 32 appearances.
 Chen began the season with Tennessee and Iowa, and in June 2011 he was loaned to the Piratas de Campeche of the Mexican League.
 Chen pitched to a 1.82 ERA with 46 strikeouts in 19 games before being returned to the Cubs organization in late August.
 Frustrated with his lack of opportunities, Chen did not report to Spring Training in 2012, and the Cubs released him on March 10, 2013.